-Slow Roll St. Paul’s purpose is to highlight our amazing and vibrant communities within St. Paul.
-We aim to accomplish this through biweekly community rides held at different locations during the months of June through September.
+Slow Roll St. Paul’s purpose was to highlight the amazing and vibrant communities within St. Paul.
+We aimed to accomplish this through biweekly community rides held at different locations during the summer bike season months.

 Founded in Detroit in 2010, Slow Roll is a fun, safe, and inclusive bike ride for people of all ages and skill levels.

 Everyone is welcome at Slow Roll St. Paul as we practice creating safer spaces.
-We do not support, nor will we tolerate, any bigoted remarks or actions.
+We do not support–nor will we tolerate–any bigoted remarks or actions.
 Racism, sexism, xenophobia, Islamophobia, ableism, ageism, homophobia, and transphobia are not welcome here.
-We reserve the right to ask anyone to leave Slow Roll if they chose to not follow our guidelines and refuse to follow the safe space policies.
+We reserve the right to ask anyone to leave Slow Roll St. Paul if they chose to not follow our guidelines or refuse to follow the safe space policies.

-We take it slow so that there’s never any pressure to keep up and so there’s plenty of time to meet other riders and see our city.
-This is a no-drop ride, meaning no one will be left behind.
+Our rides take it slow so there’s never any pressure to keep up and there’s plenty of time to meet other riders and see the city of St. Paul.
+Rides are “no-drop,” which means no one will be left behind.
 People of all ages and skill levels are welcome!
 So grab your bike and come out for a slow ride with us as we celebrate everything that makes St. Paul a great place to live!

-Slow Roll St. Paul rides are a collaborative effort between Cycles for Change, Saint Paul Women on Bikes, Saint Paul Smart-Trips & Transit For Livable Communities.
+Slow Roll St. Paul rides were a collaborative effort between Cycles for Change and Move Minnesota.